bazelbuild/bazel/site/docs/install-redhat.md

 Add `--allowerasing` when installing an upgrade from a previous major version of the Bazel package.

+[The Bazelisk installer](install-bazelisk.md) is an alternative to package installation.

 ## Installing on Fedora 25+

 1. The [DNF](https://fedoraproject.org/wiki/DNF) package manager can install